signal18/replication-manager/README.md

 ### Running replication at full speed

-The history of MariaDB replication has reached a point that replication can almost in any case catch with the master.
+The history of MariaDB replication has reached a point where replication can almost in any case catch up with the master.
 It can be ensured using new features like Group Commit improvement, optimistic in-order parallel replication and semi-synchronous replication.

 MariaDB 10.1 settings for in-order optimistic parallel replication: